bao-project/bao-helloworld/README.md

 └──README.md
 ```

 ### 2.1.
-Build Guest - Building Your First Bao Guest
+Building Your First Bao Guest

 [bao-demos-platforms]: https://github.com/bao-project/bao-demos#appendix-i

-Let's kickstart your journey by building your inaugural Bao guest!
-Here, you'll
+Let's start the journey of building your first Bao guest.
+Here, you'll acquire
-gain hands-on experience crafting a Baremetal Guest.
-Let's get that virtual
+hands-on experience in creating a Baremetal guest.
+Before we move on to the
-machine up and running!But before we dive into the hands-on excitement, let's
+practical aspects, let's first understand the setup we're building.
+Our goal is
-understand the setup we're crafting.
-Our goal is to deploy a baremetal system
+to deploy a baremetal guest on top of the Bao hypervisor, as shown in the
-atop the Bao hypervisor, as illustrated in the figure below:
+figure below:

 ![Init Setup](/img/single-guest.svg)

 :information_source: For the sake of simplicity and accessibility, we'll detach
 from physical hardware and use QEMU (don't worry, we'll guide you through its
 installation later in the tutorial).
 However, remember that you can apply these
-steps to various [other platforms][arm-toolchains].
+steps to various [other platforms][bao-demos-platforms].

 To start, let's define an environment variable for the baremetal app source